 RUSSIA: Flagship Protestant colleges stripped of right to offer higher education

 The Evangelical-Lutheran Church of Ingria's Theological Institute lost its higher education licence on 6 April, the third flagship Protestant educational institution to lose the right to conduct formal religious education.
 Another Lutheran seminary is fighting against the stripping of its licence through the courts.
 "The issue has been serious and has caused a lot of extra work and expense," a staff member of one of the institutions told Forum 18.
 State education inspectorate Rosobrnadzor has not replied to Forum 18's questions.
-Religion Law changes will from October make re-training of foreign-educated clergy compulsory, but if a religious community has no educational institutions in Russia it is unclear where or how such re-training is possible.
+Religion Law changes will from October make extra training of foreign-educated clergy compulsory, but if a religious community has no educational institutions in Russia it is unclear where or how such extra training is possible.

 Admissions to certified courses were barred:

 - at the Pentecostal Union's Eurasian Theological Seminary in Moscow from June 2018;

 - at the Baptist Union's Moscow Theological Seminary from February 2019;